RacimBoussaha/Stethoscope/README.md

 # Use Sthetoscope

-First make sure you have the following installed:
+1 - First make sure you have the following installed:

     - The Java Development Kit (JDK).

-- AspectJ is an aspect-oriented programming (AOP) extension
+    - AspectJ, an aspect-oriented programming (AOP) extension.

-- Download the sources for Stethoscope from GitHub or clone the repository using Git:
+2 - Download the source code for Stethoscope from GitHub or clone the repository using Git:

     git@github.com:liflab/RacimBoussaha/Stethoscope.git

-- in Eclipse, create a new AspectJ project from the downloaded source code.
+3 - In Eclipse, create a new AspectJ project from the downloaded source code.

-- Import the project you wich analyse in the build path of stethoscope.
+4 - Import the project you wich analyse in the build path of stethoscope.

-- Execute StethoUi.java
+5 - Run Stethoscope by executing StethoUi.java.